 If a player is re-signed by a team and a signing bonus is included as part of the new deal, that signing bonus will be honoured by the original signing team at the time of contract renewal.
 It will not be the responsibility of the host team to pay the bonus.

 Players in the SOHL will retire when the player announces his retirement from the NHL.
 Former NHLers playing in the Swedish or Russian elite leagues will be removed from the roster of any SOHL team they are currently on.
 No compensation will be given if a player is removed this way.
 If the player returns to the NHL, the player will return to the team they were last on in SOHL.
-If a player announces their retirement after the trade deadline has passed in SOHL, that player will remain active until the end of the playoffs.
+Retirements will only be processed during the off-season.

 Once a player has played 18 games in a regular season and is 24 or older, he cannot be moved down to the farm team unless he clears waivers.
 Every team has the opportunity to claim a player when he is placed on waivers.
 Should more than one team make a claim on a waived player, the team who has the lowest winning percentage will be given priority.
 If there are multiple players on waivers and you wish to claim more than 1, you will be required to list the priority order of your claims.
 Making a claim drops you to the bottom of the list in terms of priority for that sim period.
 After a sim, you are returned to your normal spot based on the above criteria.